scneba/nodebase/README.md

-## Node Base Backend
+## Node.js Base Backend

-This is a base project which helps any node.js developer to setup a base for user/role/permission management.
+This is a base project which helps any node.js developer or startup to setup a base for user/role/permission management, testing, dockerization and CI/CD.
 This is usually a first and difficult step for any startup and this project will get you up and running immediatately.

 ### Technologies and Resources